cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 - Use mods, cheats or hacks
 - Share your online files for other people to use
 - Play on both your console and Cemu at the same time
-  - No confirmed ban cases but this may still be unsafe.
+  - There have been no confirmed ban cases, but this may still be unsafe
-  - Using the same account will kick the other player offline.
+  - Using the same account to play online will kick the other player offline

 Doing any of these may get your console banned, restricting you from accessing online play temporarily or permanently.